Swayam4717/communication_support/README.md

 - Show images when available
 - Fall back to emojis when image is missing or fails
 - Allow child to select one option
+- Allow optional guided speech practice using the known answer labels
 - Show a clear selected-state checkmark
 - Submit selected answer
 - Show confirmation state